juergs/Reengineering-a-pricetag-to-a-2in9-ePaper-Display/README.md

 # Reengineering-a-pricetag-to-a-2in9-ePaper-Display
-refurbrishing a pricetag to a 2.9 inch ePaper-display
+refurbrishing a pricetag intto an 2.9 inch ePaper-display.